 Sweden: The first agreement with the Swedish Research Council (VR) was signed in 1988.
 Recent agreements include contributions to Polaris and IMAT coordinated through Chalmers Technical University.
 In 2014 the partnership was significantly expanded to assist Sweden in developing its user community in preparation for future ESS operation through a combination of facility access and joint projects.
 The increased number of users is now clearly visible.

-EU projects: ISIS has been an active participant in EU projects related to neutron scattering and muon spectroscopy since the 1990’s.
-Currently we are a partner in several Horizon 2020 projects including BrightnESS and SINE2020.
+LENS and other European projects: ISIS has been an active participant in EU projects related to neutron scattering and muon spectroscopy since the 1990’s, including, currently, the

-UK Government Newton programme: ISIS receives funding from the UK government's Newton programme.
-This enables skills development and capacity-building to improve the ability of researchers from South Africa (2015-16), China and India (2014–18) to undertake and disseminate scientific research in order to maximise its impact on the issues of poverty and economic growth.
-In addition, ISIS is developing programmes with Indonesia and Thailand.
+Newton programme, enabling skills development and capacity-building to improve the ability of researchers from South Africa (2015-16), China and India (2014–18) and Malaysia, Indonesia and Thailand (2018 - 2020) to undertake and disseminate scientific research in order to maximise its impact on the issues of poverty and economic growth.
+Funding for this programme has now ended.